-These cameras can control two CCDs: The imaging CCD inside the sealed chamber, and an external tracking CCD located either in the self-guiding filter wheel or remote guide head.
+These cameras have two CCDs inside a sealed chamber, one CCD is used for guiding and the large one for imaging.
+An optional remote guiding head may be added for guiding through an external optical system or through an off-axis guider placed before the camera.
+The low noise of the read out electronics virtually guarantees that a usable guide star will be within the field of the guiding CCD for telescopes with F/numbers F/6.3 or faster.
 The new cooling design is capable of exceptional performance even in warm climates.
 The relay output plugs directly into most recent commercial telescope drives and is easily adaptable to virtually any drive system.
 As a result, you can take hour long guided exposures with ease, using either the built-in guiding CCD or the remote guiding head.
-Using the self-guiding filter wheel eliminates differential deflection of a guide scope relative to the main telescope and requires no radial guider setup.
-The remote guiding head allows for a convenient alternative if using camera lenses or when less backfocus is required.
+The internal guiding CCD eliminates differential deflection of guide scope relative to the main telescope and requires no radial guider setup hassles.
+The remote guiding head allows for a convenient alternative when imaging through narrow band filters where suitable guide stars may be difficult to find.
 This dual tracking mode capability, coupled with the phenomenal sensitivity of the CCD, will allow the user to acquire observatory class images of deep sky images with modest apertures!
+The technology also makes image stabilization possible through our Adaptive Optics accessory.